-- 4.11 All applicants who are invited to an interview will be required to bring with them evidence of their identity2, right to work in the UK, address and qualifications. - 4.12 The School asks for this information at interview to ensure that the person attending interview is who they claim to be, that they are permitted to work for the School if appointed and that they hold appropriate qualifications. - 4.13 Identity and address: all applicants must bring with them to interview, original documents which evidence their identity and address as set out below and in the list of valid identity documents at Appendix 1 (these requirements comply with DBS identity checking guidelines): - one document from Group 13; and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must verify the applicant's current address; and - original documents confirming any educational and professional qualifications referred to in their application form. - 4.14 Where an applicant claims to have changed his/her name by deed poll or any other means (for example, marriage, adoption, statutory declaration) he/she will be required to provide documentary evidence of the change.
-They will also be required to provide their birth certificate.
+- 5.13 All applicants must bring with them to interview, original documents which evidence their identity and address as set out below and in the list of valid identity documents at Appendix 1 (these requirements comply with DBS identity checking guidelines): - one document from Group 13; and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must verify the applicant's current address; and - original documents confirming any educational and professional qualifications referred to in their application form.

+- 5.14 Where an applicant claims to have changed his/her name by deed poll or any other means (for example, marriage, adoption, statutory declaration) he/she will be required to provide documentary evidence of the change.
+They will also be required to provide their birth certificate. - 5.15 The School asks for the date of birth of all applicants in order to verify identity (and check for any unexplained discrepancies in the employment and education history of all applicants.
+The School does not discriminate on the grounds of age.